Online training update

 Duration: You will need to complete 90 minutes of pre-reading, watching, and listening (which will be sent by email) ahead of a 90-minute Zoom training to allow for questions and interactive discussion and learning.

-This free training provides a basic refresher for all our DA Champions.
 Our trained Domestic Abuse Champions come from all agencies and networks.
 They will have completed two days of in-person training (in some areas this may have been split into different modules over a couple of separate days – but is the same content).

 The aim is to revisit the original training to update knowledge and increase confidence so that those experiencing domestic abuse receive appropriate and timely support.